cs5450/cs5450.github.io/assignments/hw4.md

 Tommy Jill Sam
 Jill Sam
 Sam Mark Tommy
 2015-05-20 12:35:14 Mark #Selma was an excellent movie to remember the struggle for civil rights 2015-05-19 12:35:15 Jill Can't wait for football to start #kesslerforheisman #football 2015-05-20 00:56:34 Jill Why did Chanos change their name #backwardsdrivethru 2015-05-21 10:30:27 Sam @Mark when is the UEFA championship? #football

 ```

+Note: blank line in the tweets section should just be skipped and processing should continue.

-Your job is to produce one output file per user with the filename `username.feed` (e.g. `Mark.feed`, `Tommy.feed`, etc.).
-The feed should list the username on the first line and then all the tweets from the user as well as any users being followed sorted based on timestamp.
-Thus, the file above should produce:
+Part of this assignment will be to produce one output file per user with the filename `username.feed` (e.g. `Mark.feed`, `Tommy.feed`, etc.).
+The requirements for your feed output are:

-So when you run the program as:

-`$ ./twitter twitter.dat`
+  1. list the username on the first line
+  1. Then list all the tweets from the user as well as any **users being followed** (i.e. if this is Mark's feeds then we should show any tweets from Tommy or Jill.
+  1. List the tweets in sorted order from more recent to least recent

-It should produce the following files
+Thus, the file above should yield the following feeds:

 **Mark.feed**